 Gail Lovely showcased an inspiring project she is working on in a rural school that is piloting iPads and doing amazingly sophisticated activities, a real inspiration to all.
 She also gave an overview of some of the latest and greatest in the app store.
 As always, Gail is passionate about what she does and a true teacher.

 Dr. Michael H, Levine and Lisa Guernsey; authors of recently published book Tap, Click, Read: Growing Readers in a World of Screens shared their book project in conjunction with New America and the Joan Ganz Cooney Center at Sesame Workshop.
 Every attendee was given a copy of this must read in understanding equity in this new technological age.
-Lisa and Mike shared their experiences in the writing of this must read book, it gives a clear understanding of the shift in the learning processes and outlines the vision for literacy in today’s world.
+Lisa and Mike shared their experiences in the writing of this must read the book, it gives a clear understanding of the shift in the learning processes and outlines the vision for literacy in today's world.
 They also have heartwarming videos of some of the projects that exist in different areas in need of early intervention.

 To watch the other 4 videos Click here.